Skip to content

 Evening Prayer When You're Unsure

-A gentle prayer guide for evening moments when uncertainty weighs on your heart.
-You'll bring your questions to Jesus and find rest in His steadiness, even when the way ahead isn't clear.
+A gentle prayer guide for the evening when uncertainty weighs on your heart.
+This prayer invites you to bring your questions and doubts to Jesus, finding rest not in having all the answers, but in His presence and faithfulness through the night.

 5–12 min